cycling turkey

 Once you pass the industrial town of Zonguldak, the route to Sinop and Samsun is one of the remotest parts of Turkey, with a small country road joining fishing villages, and this is one of the highlights of this route.

 After Samsun though the eastern section is one wide, busy ugly freeway.
-The land is so steep that there are no alternate east-west roads and much of the road itself is an ugly scar to view, particularly if your cycle eastwards on the inland side.
+The land is so steep that there are no alternate east-west roads and much of the road itself is an ugly scar to view, particularly if you cycle eastwards on the inland side.

 This is the one route that there is basically one and only one route.
-One option though, especially if you’re going to Iran rather than Georgia, is to ride the beautiful remote central part then turn inland from Samsun towards Amasya and Tokat and join route 2.
+One option though, especially if you’re going to Iran rather than Georgia, is to ride the beautiful remote central part then turn inland from Samsun towards Amasya and Tokat and join Route 2.

 Things to see: